Republican tax reform – real reform or 1 percent giveaway?

 To begin with, as with their attempt at health-care reform, now the majority party is attempting to pass major legislation under budget reconciliation without any input or support from across the aisle.
 The attempt to rush such a major and complicated piece of legislation through before the year’s end should give us pause.

 Secondly, with the details of the plan released this week we’ll find out more about who really benefits here and how much.
-But based on the plan’s broad outline, the non-partisan Tax Policy Center determined that 80 percent of the money saved over 10 years would go to the 1 percent.
+But based on the plan's broad outline, the non-partisan Tax Policy Center determined that over the next decade 80 percent of the total savings would go to (the wealthiest) 1 percent of the population.
 And thirdly, while there is fairly broad agreement that the corporate tax rate should be adjusted downward to put the U.S. rate more in line with rates elsewhere, thus enticing American corporations to build or relocate here rather than abroad, there are a variety of equations here with very different outcomes.

 Economist Lawrence Summers, who favors tax reform, points to the 1986 (bipartisan) reform that cut taxes while broadening the tax base, thus keeping it revenue neutral (not adding to the deficit).
 Despite the way it has been represented, the current plan would leave many big loopholes in place that protect big money from taxation.
 What about the obvious sheltering of corporate profits offshore?
 What about corporation-like “pass through” entities that will be allowed to continue to avoid taxation?